• Recipes

 • 1 tablespoons powdered sugar

-• NOTE: Images are for a double recipe.
-Preheat oven to 350°.
-Prep a 9 by 13 baking dish.
-Give it a light brush of butter, then cover the bottom with parchment paper.
+• NOTE: The images are for a double recipe.
+Preheat the oven to 350ยฐ.
+Prepare an 8 by 8 baking dish by lightly brushing it with butter, then cover the bottom with parchment paper.
 You may also use crossed sheets of parchment paper.

-• Soften ½ cup (one stick) of butter in the microwave.
-Mix the softened butter, 1 cup of all-purpose flour, and ¼ cup of sugar.
-If unsalted butter, add ⅛ teaspoon salt.
+• Soften ยฝ cup (one stick) of butter in the microwave.
+Mix the softened butter, 1 cup of all-purpose flour, and ยผ cup of sugar.
+If unsalted butter, add โ…› teaspoon salt.
 It will look crumbly.
 You can mix by hand, but it is easier with a small mixer.

-• Press into the bottom of the prepared pan.
-Bake for 15 to 20 minutes until firm and lightly brown.
+• Press the dough into the bottom of the prepared pan.
+Bake for 17 to 20 minutes until firm and lightly brown.

-• Whisk together ¾ cup of sugar and 2 tablespoons of flour.
+• Whisk together ยพ cup of sugar and 2 tablespoons of flour.
 Add 2 eggs and the juice of 1 medium lemon or 3 tablespoons of lemon juice.
+Add lemon zest if available.
 Mix well.

-• Pour the lemon/egg mixture over the baked crust—bake for 20-22 minutes until the filling is set.
+• Pour the lemon custard mixture over the cooled baked crust.
+Bake for 20-22 minutes until the filling is set.

 • Remove from oven, cool for 1 hour at room temperature, and dust with powdered sugar.